Andresmup/github-foundations/01_GIT_&_GITHUB_RELATED/Readme.md

-touch Readme.md #Create a markdown file Readme.md code Readme.md #Open the Readme.md file and writte something git status #Uses git status to see what files (if there are) are track and untrack git add . #Track the changes to all files git add Readme.md #Track the changes to Readme.md only git commit -m "Add Readme.md files" #Create a commit, which is a saved snapshot of the tracked files.
-This contains a message.
+touch Readme.md #Create a markdown file Readme.md code Readme.md #Open the Readme.md file and writte something git status #Uses git status to see what files (if there are) are track and untrack git add . #If we want to track the changes to all files git add Readme.md #If we want to track the changes to Readme.md only git commit -m "Add Readme.md files" #Create a commit, which is a saved snapshot of the tracked files and contains a message.
 ```